rackerlabs/rackspace-how-to/content/dedicated-hosting/modify-an-access-lists-execution-order-with-firewall-manager-v2.md

 product_url: dedicated-hosting
 ---

 Cisco firewalls execute access-list rules in order from first to last.
-If a customer request matches a rule, Cisco firewalls stop processing the request and performs the action.
+If a customer request matches a rule, Cisco firewalls stop processing the request and perform the action.

 Firewall Manager v2 always adds new access-list rules to the end of the access-list, so sometimes you need to change the execution order of the rules.
 This article describes more details about the execution of an access-list's rule order and how to modify that order.